braddmg/PLASPWRAP/README.md

 ```

 ## Manual installation (conda)
-If not using Singularity, run the installer to create all required environments: plaswrap, anvio‑8, plasx, platon, plasclass, and hotspot.
+If not using Singularity or docker, run the installer to create all required environments: plaswrap, anvio‑8, plasx, platon, plasclass, and hotspot.
 ```bash
 bash install_plaswrap.sh --force #force will remove environments with same names and reinstall them.
 ```